Theodore Dyke Acland: Medical career

 Acland graduated from Oxford University with the degree of Doctor of Medicine (MD) in 1883.
 He was registered as a Licentiate (LRCP) of the Royal College of Physicians in London.
 In 1883, he was sent by the Foreign Office to deal with an outbreak of cholera in Egypt.
 He was then selected for service with the Egyptian Army, of which he became the Principal Medical Officer, and was awarded the Order of the Medjidie for his services.
 He was registered as a Member of the Royal College of Surgeons (MRCS) and later as a Fellow (FRCS).
 He gained the rank of Brevet Lieutenant Colonel in the Royal Army Medical Corps (Territorial Army).
 He was elected a Fellow of the Royal College of Physicians (FRCP) in 1889.
 In 1893 he was appointed physician to St Thomas' Hospital, London; he later was appointed a Consulting Physician and Governor of St Thomas' and the Royal Brompton Hospital, and was a Consultant to the Commercial Union Assurance Company, as well as numerous other boards, councils and advisory positions.

 In 1900 Acland was appointed Medical Adviser to Reginald Wingate, the Sirdar and Governor-General of the Sudan and was asked to select medical personnel for the Sudanese Government.
 During World War I he served as consulting physician to the London district.
 In August 1931 Acland was posthumously awarded the Order of the Nile (2nd class) for his services to the Sudan Government.

 His publications included The Future of the Tuberculous Soldier and A Collection of the Published Writings of William Withey Gull published by the New Sydenham Society (1894).

 Personal life

 Acland married Caroline Cameron Gull (1855–1929), the daughter of Sir William Withey Gull and Susan Anne Lacy, on 12 April 1888.
 They had two children: Aimee Sarah Agnes Dyke Acland was born on 14 May 1889 and died in infancy later that year; and Theodore William Gull Acland was born on 7 November 1890.
 The family resided in Bryanston Square, London W1, England.

+Acland was a governor of Gresham's School, where he sent his son.